-The following table sets forth certain information, as of April 18, 1997, with respect to beneficial ownership of voting securities (determined in accordance with Rule 13d-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act")) of each of Western's directors at such time and all of the directors and executive officers at such time as a group.
+Security Ownership of Certain Beneficial Owners and Western Management amended (the "Exchange Act")) of each of Western's directors at such time and all of the directors and executive officers at such time as a group.
 This information has been taken from Western's proxy statement dated April 25, 1997 for its 1997 Annual General Meeting of Shareholders.
 ADT Investments takes no responsibility for the accuracy or completeness of this information.